PJayB/HackerRankIO/README.md

 * Mixing `scanf`/`printf` with `std::cin`/`std::cout` is not supported.
 * The signature for `main` must be `int main()`.
 Command line arguments are not supported.
 * You can circumnavigate HackerRankIO by writing directly to `stdout` or reading from `stdin`.
 This is by design.
 Output written to `stdout` (e.g. `fputc`) is not subject to solution validation.
+* The C implementation is far more robust and helpful than the C++ implementation right now.
+Working on it!